hsingh23/retainer/README.md

 1. Install [Tampermonkey Chrome Extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
 2. Open [retainer.user.js](https://github.com/vyahhi/retainer/raw/master/retainer.user.js) in your browser.
 It will automatically open Tampermonkey.
 Press Install there.

+If you don't want to install Tampermonkey Chrome Extension, you can just add [retainer.user.js](https://github.com/vyahhi/retainer/raw/master/retainer.user.js) as a bookmarklet to your browser bookmarks, and call it manually on a Wikipedia page.

 # Usage

 1. Open any Wikipedia page, e.g. [Sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function).